Blog

 (WordPress Pages Widget settings – sort options)

-To prevent pages from showing on the sidebar, type or paste in the Page Ids for the pages you want to exclude separated by commas into the Exclude field …
+To prevent pages from displaying to visitors, simply type their Page Ids separated by commas into the Exclude field of the widget …

 WordPress Pages Widget settings - exclude pages

-To learn how to find a WordPress post or page ID, see this tutorial: How To Find The Post Or Page ID In WordPress
+To learn how to find a WordPress post or page ID, see this step-by-step tutorial: How To Find Post And Page IDs In Your WordPress Website

-Links to the main pages will now appear in your sidebar menu …
+Links to the blog’s main pages will now appear in the sidebar …

-Tip: You can add multiple Pages widgets to your sidebar navigation section.
-This is handy if you want to display different page groups on your sidebar area (e.g. “Products”, “Legal Pages” etc.)
+Tip: You can add multiple Pages widgets to the sidebar section.
+This is handy if you would like to display separate page groups on your sidebar (e.g. “Products”, “Legal Pages” etc.)

 Add A Links Widget

-Now, let’s add a widget for displaying external links on your sidebar.
+Next, let’s add a widget to display external links on the sidebar.

-Before adding a Links widget to your sidebar area, we recommend setting up the Links section inside your dashboard first …
+Before adding the Links widget to your sidebar, you should first configure the Links feature inside the WP dashboard …

 To add the widget, select a Links widget in the Available Widgets section …